Thinking about closing your limited company? Perhaps you’re retiring or going back into full-time work?

 You pay Capital Gains Tax or Income Tax depending on how the business is closed and how much profit is left inside the business.

-There are generally two options available to shareholders when closing their business; informal strike off or members voluntary liquidation (MVL).
+There are generally two options available to shareholders and directors when closing their limited company, as long as the company can pay any debts it has; informal strike off or members voluntary liquidation (MVL).

 This is an ‘informal’ liquidation or ‘winding up’, by simply applying to Companies House to strike the company off the register.
 The application is made by submitting certain paperwork to Companies House (known as ‘form DS01’).